-This is why we here at TermLIfe2Go will generally recommend that if you have been diagnosed with Marfan syndrome that you begin taking a look at some “alternative” life insurance products that won’t require you to take a medical exam or answer any health-related medical questions.
+This is why we generally recommend that if you have been diagnosed with Marfan syndrome that you begin taking a look at some “alternative” life insurance products that won’t require you to take a medical exam or answer any health-related medical questions.

 The good news is…